 •GEEO Classroom action plans for your group (This is sent 10-30 days before departure)

 Please note that you will be on the move a lot, and as such there will not be a lot of time for same-day laundry service.
 Please ask your tour leader to arrange if any laundry needs to be done, so that he / she can advise or make arrangements for you.
-Most travelers on this trip find that Swakopmund and Windhoek are convenient places to get their washing done, though facilities are available as well in Cape Town, Lambert's Bay, and Livingstone.
+Most travelers on this trip find that Swakopmund and Windhoek are convenient places to get their washing done, though facilities are available as well in Cape Town, Lambert's Bay, and Victoria Falls.

-The currency in South Africa is the South African Rand (ZAR).
+The currency in South Africa is the South African rand (ZAR).
 The South African rand is also an accepted form of payment in Namibia.

 The Namibian currency is the Namibian Dollar (NAD), which is equivalent to the South African Rand.

 In Botswana, you pay with Pula (BWP) and the official currency of Zambia is the Zambian Kwacha, denoted by ZMK.
+Zimbabwe uses US Dollars.

 It is advisable to pay in US$ in Zambia, as it is not that easy to get a good exchange rate.